In memoriam: Thomas Ward, professor emeritus in the Department of Chemistry

 He also credited Ward as part of a team at Virginia Tech that “established a GREAT polymer program that educated many students [and] industrial scientists” through the American Chemical Society’s polymer chemistry short courses, held on campus and at various industrial companies.
 Ward taught the short courses from 1976 until 2013.

-Among Ward’s honors and awards were being named a Thomas C. Patrick Fellow in The Adhesion Society in 2006; winning the Paul J. Flory Polymer Education Award from the American Chemical Society in 2004; and receiving a Virginia Tech’s William E. Wine Award for Teaching Excellence in 1976.
+Among Ward’s honors and awards were being named a Robert L. Patrick Fellow in The Adhesion Society in 2006; winning the Paul J. Flory Polymer Education Award from the American Chemical Society in 2004; and receiving a Virginia Tech’s William E. Wine Award for Teaching Excellence in 1976.

 In October 2018, Virginia Tech alumni, colleagues, and friends in conjunction with the St. Louis Community Foundation established the Dr. Thomas C. Ward Graduate Fellowship in Chemistry.
 The competitive fellowship is awarded to graduate students pursing degrees specific to physical polymer chemistry or physical chemistry.
 The inaugural recipient was Abby Bratton.
 She has said of meeting Ward, “He gave me encouragement to work hard in my graduate career and try to make the most out of every day and opportunity.”